imbrn/maskin/README.md

   </Mask>;
   ```

-  > Take a lot at the project itself for more useful stuff for your to use in
+  > Take a look at the project itself for more useful information about how to use it in
   > your react projects.

 - Vue (coming soon)